pymeasure/pymeasure/docs/tutorial/procedure.rst

             # Loop through each current point, measure and record the voltage
             for current in currents:
-                self.sourcemeter.current = current
+                log.info("Setting the current to %g A" % current) self.sourcemeter.current = current
                 self.sourcemeter.reset_buffer()
                 sleep(0.1)
                 self.sourcemeter.start_buffer()
-                self.sourcemeter.wait_for_buffer()
+                log.info("Waiting for the buffer to fill with measurements") self.sourcemeter.wait_for_buffer()

                 self.emit('results', {